luci/luci-go/analysis/README.md

 ### Developer Testing {#test-deployment}

-Weetbix uses `gae.py` for deployment of the GAE instances for developer testing (e.g. of local changes).
+LUCI Analysis uses `gae.py` for deployment of the GAE instances for developer testing (e.g. of local changes).

 First, enter the infra env (via the infra.git checkout):